Foundations of Descriptive and Inferential Statistics: Rank correlation analysis

 \section{Rank correlation analysis}

-When the variables $X$ and $Y$ are metrically scaled but may {\em not\/} be assumed to be normally distributed in the population $\boldsymbol{\Omega}$, or $X$ and $Y$ are ordinally scaled in the first place, the standard tool for testing for a statistical association between $X$ and $Y$ is the parametric {\bf rank correlation analysis} developed by the English psychologist and statistician \href{http://en.wikipedia.org/wiki/Charles_Edward_Spearman}{Charles Edward Spearman FRS (1863--1945)} in 1904~\ct{spe1904}.
-This approach, like the univariate test procedures of Mann and Whitney, Wilcoxon, and Kruskal and Wallis discussed in Ch.~\ref{ch12}, is again fundamentally rooted in the concept of {\bf ranks} representing statistical data which have a natural order, introduced in Sec.~\ref{sec:2Dord}.
+When the two-dimensional statistical variable~$(X,Y)$ is metrically scaled but may \textit{not} be assumed bivariate normally distributed in the target population~$\boldsymbol{\Omega}$, or when $(X,Y)$ is ordinally scaled in the first place, the standard tool for testing for a statistical association between the components~$X$ and $Y$ is the parametric \textbf{rank correlation analysis} developed by the English psychologist and statistician \href{http://en.wikipedia.org/wiki/Charles_Edward_Spearman}{Charles Edward Spearman FRS (1863--1945)} in 1904~\ct{spe1904}.
+This approach, like the univariate test procedures of Mann and Whitney, Wilcoxon, and Kruskal and Wallis discussed in Ch.~\ref{ch12}, is again fundamentally rooted in the concept of \textbf{rank numbers} representing statistical data which possess a natural order, introduced in Sec.~\ref{sec:2Dord}.